Orbital-resolved Observation of Singlet Fission: Abstract

 To this end, we look at the highest-lying photoemission transitions relevant for SF (Fig.~3).
 Three different initial states are relevant, the VBM (Fig.~3a), the bitriplet (Fig.~3b), and the singlet (Fig.~3c).
 Photoemission from the VBM ejects a photoelectron from a HOMO and leaves the electron ground state of the cation D$_0^+$ behind (HOMO to D$_0^+$).
 This is different for the bitriplet (LUMO to D$_1^+$), where a triplet excitation remains in the system.
 Lastly, there are two possible transitions for the singlet exciton, namely the main transition (LUMO to D$_0^+$) and the satellite (HOMO to D$_1^+$).
-The former probes both the FR and CT character of S$_1$, whereas the latter probes only its CT character in the form of molecules with an anionic character.
+The main transition probes both the FR and CT character of S$_1$, whereas the satellite is a unique signature of the CT character.
 Because of the different configurations of D$_0^+$ and D$_1^+$, the satellite should be located roughly a triplet energy $E_\text{T}=\SI{0.86}{\electronvolt}$ \cite{Burgos1977Sep} below the main peak.
-Since the signal X has HOMO-character (i.e.~the photoelectron originated in a state with HOMO-character) and is located $\SI{0.86}{\electronvolt}$ below S, we assign it to the transition S$_{1\mbox{-}1}$.
+Since the signal X has HOMO-character and is located $\SI{0.86(3)}{\electronvolt}$ below S, we assign it to the transition S$_{1\mbox{-}1}$.
 S and X are thus signatures of the same initial state S$_1$.
-This assignment has been hypothesized earlier \cite{Yost2014Jun}, but neither a clear assignment by experiment, which was hindered by spectral overlap, nor by computations has been achieved.
+This assignment has been hypothesized earlier \cite{Yost2014Jun}, but neither a clear assignment by experiment, hindered by spectral overlap, nor by computations has been achieved.